ewerton-ssh/RocketWPP.JS/README.md

 ## For use
 ### server/.env
-- Adjuste CHROME_EXECUTABLE_PATH directory(this project use puppeteer, and pupperter use your installed chrome).
+- Adjuste CHROME_EXECUTABLE_PATH directory(this project use puppeteer, and pupperter use your installed chrome or chromium in Docker).
 - Adjuste HEADLESS true or false(pupeeteer control open or close web browser, set "false" if you use proxy).

 ## Chatbot syntax save